Please ensure Javascript is enabled for purposes of website accessibility

 Knights of Columbus

 We are Catholic men who share a desire to be better husbands, fathers, sons, neighbors, and role models, and to put charity and community first.
-Our goal is to help men, their families and their parishes grow closer to Christ.
+Our goal is to help men, their families, and their parishes grow closer to Christ.
 Through our programs and resources, we provide opportunities to live and spread the Catholic faith.
 Service and charity are at the heart of the Knights.
-Founded to meet the needs of immigrants, refugees, and families suffering from the death of a breadwinner, the Knights began as a small service organization and has grown into a worldwide financial and charitable organization.
+Founded to meet the needs of immigrants, refugees, and families suffering from the death of a breadwinner, the Knights of Columbus began as a small service organization and has grown into a worldwide financial and charitable organization.

-Contact: Gabriel Gutierrez at gutierrezgabriel@yahoo.com
+Contact: Gabriel Gutierrez, guterrez.gabriel@yahoo.com

 Lectors

-During the Mass, God speaks to His people, gathered to hear His Word through lectors.
+During the Mass, God speaks to His people gathered to hear His Word through lectors.
 The lector is the mouthpiece of God.
-Even as the words are old, the proclamation is always new.
+Even though the words are old, the proclamation is always new.
 Lectors understand the mission of their work.
 To prepare for each liturgy, the lector reads the Scripture ahead of time to establish a personal encounter with the Word of God.
 It is from this encounter, through the lector, that the people of God may also encounter the divine Word.

 Media Ministry

 This ministry capitalizes on using the various media sources in reaching Cathedral parishioners and other Catholics in spreading the Word of God and Cathedral information.
-It involves assisting with the various social media venues, the Sunday bulletin, the Cathedral website, and also photographing and/or recording Cathedral events.
+It involves assisting with the various social media venues, the Sunday bulletin, and the Cathedral website, and photographing and/or recording Cathedral events.

 Contact Titi Kila at communication@cathedralsac.org